 Sketching is a jam session with yourself.
-Or a friendly debate.
-Sometimes it's a drunken back-alley brawl.
+You throw all the cards on the table.
+Sometimes there's a drunken back-alley brawl.

 I've still got questions—big ol’ meaty ones that I know I should just push out of the way and get to work.
 Questions like: what makes a good photograph?
 I've wrestled with it from the start.
 It’s impossibly nuanced but I need to start somewhere: a foundation to build on.
 Even an imperfect framework will do.
 I mean hell, one of the ideas that started this whole damn thing is that photographers deserve some guardrails for giving feedback, versus just tossing them out to stare at a blank white comment box.